shipsaas/never-throw/README.md

 Most of this function is actually about the things that can go wrong, but our types only inform us of the successful path.
 That means 4/5ths of the function's output is **untyped**!

 The above "exceptions" or "errors" aren't really exceptions or errors at all.
 They are outcomes.
 They are predictable, reasonable parts of our system.
-My heuristic is, if they are something a good product manager would care about, they are not exceptions and you shouldn't throw them!
+My heuristic is, if they are something a good product manager would care about, they are not exceptions, and you shouldn't throw them!

 Exceptions are unpredictable things we cannot reasonably plan for, that the system should not attempt recovery from, and we should not route to the user.